openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Geographies

-**Deprecated:** see the new [Geography API](/geography#transition-from-policy) to understand the transistion away from this endpoint, and how to support both in a MDS 1.x.0 release.
+**Deprecated:** see the new [Geography API](/geography#transition-from-policy) to understand the transistion away from this endpoint, and how to support both in MDS 1.x.0 releases.

 **Endpoint**: `/geographies/{id}`
 **Method**: `GET`